gramineproject/gramine/Documentation/index.rst

 The following steps can be performed to protect your application with Gramine:

-- :doc:`Install Gramine<quickstart>` - Install the official Gramine packages
+- :doc:`Install Gramine<quickstart>` - Install official Gramine packages from
-  from the repository of your operating system.
+  the repository of your Linux distribution.
 - :doc:`Set up the SGX environment<sgx-setup>` - Set up the SGX environment and
   prepare a signing key.
 - :doc:`Run a sample application<run-sample-application>` - Run a sample